darienlabbe/CS-375/Solar-System/README.md

 # Solar System Project
-Here I will be adding my code for the solar system project
+Here I will be adding my code for the solar system project.
+The goal is to use the matrix stack to streamline the creation of a sun object, earth object, and moon object.
+The sun rotates on its own z-axis while the earth roates around it, to represent years, and rotates around itself to represent days.
+The moon rotates around the earth while the earth rotates around the sun.